AliIsmail10/Assignment4/README.md

-Repository Description:

-Welcome to the Mealify project repository, showcasing advanced HTML and CSS techniques.
-Dive into a meticulously crafted showcase featuring intricate animations and a sleek dark mode interface, all achieved purely with CSS.
-Our commitment to excellence is evident in every line of code, ensuring optimal accessibility, responsiveness, and semantic clarity.
-Explore the forefront of front-end development as we push the boundaries of web design innovation.
+Explore Mealify, a repository showcasing advanced HTML/CSS techniques.
+Featuring intricate animations and a sleek dark mode interface, all achieved purely with CSS.
+Our commitment to excellence ensures optimal accessibility and responsiveness.
+Delve into front-end development's forefront as we push boundaries.
+Whether seasoned or aspiring, Mealify offers insights to elevate your projects.
+Join us on this journey of web development artistry, including media queries for small screens.